Aliases for APOBEC3F Gene

 GeneCards Summary for APOBEC3F Gene

-APOBEC3F (Apolipoprotein B MRNA Editing Enzyme, Catalytic Polypeptide-Like 3F) is a Protein Coding gene.
-Diseases associated with APOBEC3F include hiv-1.
-Among its related pathways are Disease and HIV Life Cycle.
-GO annotations related to this gene include RNA binding and cytidine deaminase activity.
-An important paralog of this gene is AICDA.
+APOBEC3F (Apolipoprotein B MRNA Editing Enzyme Catalytic Subunit 3F) is a Protein Coding gene.
+Diseases associated with APOBEC3F include Immune Deficiency Disease and Human Immunodeficiency Virus Type 1.
+Among its related pathways are Human cytomegalovirus infection.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in cyclic amidines.
+An important paralog of this gene is APOBEC3D.

 DNA deaminase (cytidine deaminase) which acts as an inhibitor of retrovirus replication and retrotransposon mobility via deaminase-dependent and -independent mechanisms.
 Exhibits antiviral activity against vif-deficient HIV-1.
 After the penetration of retroviral nucleocapsids into target cells of infection and the initiation of reverse transcription, it can induce the conversion of cytosine to uracil in the minus-sense single-strand viral DNA, leading to G-to-A hypermutations in the subsequent plus-strand viral DNA.
 The resultant detrimental levels of mutations in the proviral genome, along with a deamination-independent mechanism that works prior to the proviral integration, together exert efficient antiretroviral effects in infected target cells.
 Selectively targets single-stranded DNA and does not deaminate double-stranded DNA or single- or double-stranded RNA.
 Exhibits antiviral activity also against hepatitis B virus (HBV), equine infectious anemia virus (EIAV), xenotropic MuLV-related virus (XMRV) and simian foamy virus (SFV) and may inhibit the mobility of LTR and non-LTR retrotransposons.
 May also play a role in the epigenetic regulation of gene expression through the process of active DNA demethylation.